Let’s face it. There’s one big “Pro” to allowing your dog to sleep in bed with you — it’s heart-warmingly delicious to curl up with your best buddy!

-Certainly if you have any inclination towards allergies or asthma, it’s unwise to let your dog or cat sleep with you at night.
+Certainly, if you have any inclination towards allergies or asthma, it’s unwise to let your dog or cat sleep with you at night.
 Even the most well-groomed cats and dogs have a certain amount of pet dander.
 And if you allow your pets outdoors, there’s always a chance of fleas or other parasites.

-It’s not good for the pet because:
+It’s not good for the pet

 - Dogs and cats prefer consistency.

 Dogs, in particular, enjoy having their own “den” where they feel safe and protected.
 Even cats tend to have certain places they call their own.
-But inevitably there will be times you won’t want your pet in bed with you, and you’ll force your cat or dog to relocated, however temporarily.
+But inevitably, there will be times you won’t want your pet in bed with you, and you’ll force your cat or dog to relocate, however temporarily.
 Who wants an animal in bed when you’re sick with the flu?
 And if you go away on vacation, your dog or cat may feel lonely and anxious to find that you’re not there in bed where they’ve become accustomed to sleeping with you.
 It’s best to use a crate or other bed for your pets rather than your bed, so it will always be available as their peaceful place at night.

 - Getting up and down from your bed may lead to injury.